View on GitHub

 distance (set) - distance index between subimages’ clusters (Boon value)

-histogram maximum (set) - value for cropping histogram of magnitude values for each subimage
+max (set) - value for cropping histogram of magnitude values for each subimage

 Image